cloudfoundry/diego-release/CONTRIBUTING.md

     ./scripts/run-inigo
 from the root of diego-release to run the integration tests.

-###<a name="smokes-and-ats"></a> Running Smoke Tests, DATs, and CATs
+###<a name="smokes-and-cats"></a> Running Smoke Tests, and CATs

-You can test that your diego-release deployment is working and integrating with cf-release by running the lightweight [diego-smoke-tests](https://github.com/cloudfoundry-incubator/diego-smoke-tests) or the more thorough [diego-acceptance-tests](https://github.com/cloudfoundry-incubator/diego-acceptance-tests).
+You can test that your diego-release deployment is working and integrating with cf-release by running the lightweight [diego-smoke-tests](https://github.com/cloudfoundry-incubator/diego-smoke-tests) or the more thorough [cf-acceptance-tests](https://github.com/cloudfoundry/cf-acceptance-tests).
 These test suites assume you have a BOSH environment to deploy cf and diego to.
 For local development, bosh-lite is an easy way to have a single-VM deployment.
 To deploy diego to bosh-lite, follow the instructions on [deploying diego to bosh-lite](README.md#deploy-bosh-lite).

 The instructions below assume you're using bosh-lite and have generated the manifests with the `scripts/generate-bosh-lite-manifests` script.
 This script will also generate manifests for the errands that run these test suites.
 If you did not run that script or are running tests in a different environment, substitute the relevant manifest files in the `bosh deploy` commands below.

 To run the cf-acceptance-tests against a Diego deployed to bosh-lite, run:

     ./scripts/run-cats-bosh-lite

-To run the diego-acceptance-tests, deploy and run the diego-acceptance-tests errand:

-        bosh -n -d bosh-lite/deployments/diego-acceptance-tests.yml deploy
-        bosh -d bosh-lite/deployments/diego-acceptance-tests.yml run errand diego_acceptance_tests

 To run diego-smoke-tests you can similarly deploy and run an errand to run the tests, but you must make sure that the proper smoke org already exists: